Leonia-Tech/texted/README.md

 ```

 The `l` command must be followd by a valid line number.
 The space between the line number and the l command isn't necessary.

+Use `h` or open texted with `texted --help` for further information.